Yaya-Cout/Nwagyu/src/reference/tutorial/8-frame-limiter.md

 telling you you need to worry about frame pacing too, but let's try to get our game run realtime before worrying about this kind of stuff.

-If you are writing a ressource-intensive game, or would like to have your game use the full potential of the N0120 while still running fine on N0110, this trick will help you.
+If you are writing a resource-intensive game, or would like to have your game use the full potential of the N0120 while still running fine on N0110, this trick will help you.